inleadmedia/dpl-go/docs/architecture/adr-005-dual-login-and-publizon-adapter.md

 Depending on which method is used, the session is established differently and includes a session token that is used to authorize requests to external services.

-A key integration in our system is the **Publizon Adapter** ([see documentation here](https://library-api.qa.pubhub.dk/index.html)), a service that acts as a middle layer between us and the **Publizon Pubhub** (a SOAP-based backend-to-backend system).
-[See documentation here.](https://libraryservices.pubhub.dk/v2_7/) This adapter provides endpoints we use to achieve various things, such as:
+A key integration in our system is the **Publizon Adapter** ([see documentation here](https://library-api.qa.pubhub.dk/index.html)), a service that acts as a middle layer between us and another Publizon API that only works server-side as a SOAP service.
+[See documentation here.](https://libraryservices.pubhub.dk/v2_7/) We found out that SOAP services are used in this server side API by reverse-engineering the [Ereolen GO](https://ereolengo.dk/) (current version of the app that our project will be replacing) functionality using Unilogin users.
+The adapter provides endpoints we use to achieve various things, and proxys requests further to the server side SOAP API.
+An example of Publizon adapter endpoints that we use in our app:

 - `GET /v1/user/loans` — check current user loans and quotas.
 - `GET /v1/products/:identifier` — determine whether a material is cost-free (thus not affecting quotas).